Step-by-Step Enemy Creation

 Weapon Mesh Setup:

-2. Add sockets to weapon mesh:
+2. Add sockets to the weapon mesh: blade_start at the blade base, blade_end at the blade tip

 3. Position sockets along the cutting edge